meteor/tutorials/content/angular/step02.md

 Then add module to the application:

 {{> DiffBox tutorialName="simple-todos-angular" step="2.7"}}

+You can read more about how imports work and how to structure your code in the [Application Structure article](http://guide.meteor.com/structure.html) of the Meteor Guide.

 In our browser, the app should look pretty much like this: